Contractor M&A Deal Tracker: Who's Buying, What They're Paying (2024–2026)

 Not all contractor revenue is valued equally.
 The deals above reveal which end markets buyers are paying up for:

-Data centers: IES Holdings trades at 24.6x EBITDA — the highest multiple in the public comp set — because of data center and communications infrastructure exposure.
-EMCOR, Comfort Systems, and Limbach all called out data center demand as a growth driver.
+Data centers: Comfort Systems USA trades at the highest multiple in the public comp set — ~34x EBITDA — driven by its outsized data center and semiconductor exposure.
+IES Holdings is right behind at ~20x for the same reason.
+EMCOR and Limbach both called out data center demand as a growth driver in their FY2025 earnings.

 Healthcare and life sciences: Limbach's owner-direct model is heavily weighted toward healthcare facility work.
 Their 75% ODR mix is exactly the transition PE firms want to see.